devhl-labs/DBAutomatorStandard/README.md

 Your classes can optionally implement the IDBEvent interface.
 This will add callbacks in your POCO when the library inserts, updates, deletes, or selects your object.

 ## Change Tracking
 Your classes can inherit the abstract DBObject class.
-The library will then track changes to your objects and call the save method on your class.
+The library will then track changes to your objects and you can then call the save method on your class.

 ## Compatibility
 This library was tested with Postgres, though Dapper supports more RDMSs.
 If a property must be converted or processed before sending it to the database, set the RegisteredProperty's ToDatabaseColumn function to one of your own functions.
 The output of which should be a type that can be inserted into your table.
 See the test program for more details and other ways to use this library.